hengkysanjaya123/GSCPlayMyPaper/readme.md

 #### Gallery Music
 _To play instrument from the music sheet_

+List Music Sheet

 ![](screenshot_output/2.png)

+Play the instrument from the sheet

 ![](screenshot_output/3.png)

 #### Play Virtual Piano
-_See the virtual piano plays the music then learn musics in fun way and easy_
+_The virtual piano plays the music then learn musics in fun way and easy!_

+List Music

 ![](screenshot_output/4.png)

+Plays the music together with the system

 ![](screenshot_output/5.png)